njchoma/DGAPN/README.md

 3. Install software dependency (if docking reward is desired)

 To evaluate molecular docking scores, the docking program [AutoDock-GPU](https://github.com/ccsb-scripps/AutoDock-GPU/wiki) and [Open Babel](https://open-babel.readthedocs.io/en/latest/Command-line_tools/babel.html) need to be installed.
+After installations, change `OBABEL_PATH` and `ADT_PATH` in [the reward function](src/reward/adtgpu/get_reward.py) to the corresponding executable paths on your system.

-Several input receptor files are also required, see [the sub-directory](src/reward/adtgpu) for more details.
+[The provided resources](src/reward/adtgpu/receptor) are for docking in the catalytic site of NSP15.
+If docking against a new protein is desired, several input receptor files need to be generated, see [the sub-directory](src/reward/adtgpu) for more details.

-For optimizing logP, penalized logP, etc., this is not necessary.
+For optimizing logP, penalized logP, etc., this step is not necessary.

 ## Run